Judge blocks feds’ effort to shrink red wolf territory

 RALEIGH, N.C.
-(AP) — A federal judge says federal authorities are violating endangered species protections with their plan to shrink the territory of the only wild population of red wolves, a move that would hasten the animal’s demise.
+(AP) — Federal authorities violated a federal law aimed at preserving endangered species by planning to shrink the territory of the only red wolves living in the wild, a federal judge ruled in blocking a move that environmentalists said would hasten the animal’s demise.

-U.S. District Judge Terrence Boyle ruled in an order signed Sunday that the U.S. Fish and Wildlife Service also violated the Endangered Species Act by authorizing private landowners to kill the canine predators when they aren’t threatening humans, livestock or pets.
+U.S. District Judge Terrence Boyle ruled in an order signed Sunday that the U.S. Fish and Wildlife Service also violated the Endangered Species Act by authorizing private landowners to kill the canine predators even if they aren’t threatening humans, livestock or pets.

-The lawsuit by the Red Wolf Coalition, Defenders of Wildlife and Animal Welfare Institute argued that the federal government’s neglect allowed the red wolf population to decline.
+The ruling represents a victory for environmental groups who argued in their lawsuit that the federal government neglected the wolves for years and allowed their population to decline.
 About 35 red wolves remain in the wild, all in eastern North Carolina.
 They numbered about 120 a decade ago.
-Another 200 live in captive breeding programs.
+About 200 live in captive breeding programs.

+The wildlife service announced a plan in June to constrict the wolves’ territory from five counties to federal land in two counties, as well as lifting restrictions on killing wolves that stray from that area.
+The new rules implementing the plan were set to be finalized by Nov.
+30.

 Most Read Nation & World Stories